Friday, July 26, 2013

 The polite smiling answer varied: Sunday morning, later on Monday, or Tuesday afternoon, or Wednesday morning.
 This is day six!
 And still no sign of the repair crew.
 Maybe we should pay our Cablemas bill on Mexican time – mañana, mañana.

-But our most frustrating example of Mexican-time happened with the annual renewal of my FM3 visa, allowing me to remain in Mexico year-around.
-The renewal date was October 31st 2012.
+But our most frustrating example of Mexican-time happened with the annual renewal of my FM3 visa, allowing me to remain in Mexico year-round.
+The renewal date was October 31st, 2012.

 To rectify the mistake took an excruciating eight months, with our lawyer visiting the Cancun Immigration office every two weeks, hearing the same excuses.
 Come back next week.
 Come back next Monday.
 Next Friday.
 We are too busy.
 We have a lot of applications to process.
 And on and on.
-Finally on June 26th the visa was processed with a renewal date of - you guessed it, October 31st 2013.
-The immigration laws have recently changed and the next visa is a Permanent Resident’s card good for up to ten years.
+Finally, on June 26th, the visa was processed with a renewal date of - you guessed it, October 31st, 2013.
+The immigration laws have recently changed, and the next visa is a Permanent Resident card, good for up to ten years.
 Sign me up!

-As a follow up to our internet problem, we once again stopped by the Cablemas office at mid-day on Wednesday.
+As a follow-up to our internet problem, we again stopped by the Cablemas office at midday on Wednesday.
 Lawrie popped in to chat to Delores, who handles payments, repairs, and complaints.
 When will the internet be fixed?
 He asked.
 She was embarrassed.
 She didn’t know it still hadn’t been repaired.
 Ten minutes.
 She promised.
 And it was!

 Hasta Luego